Soumyankar-96/Amazon-Sales-MS-Excel/README.md

 KPI'S
 - How Much sales amount achieved to the actual target sales (difference)
 - How much units sold to the actual units sold (difference)
-- How many citie to target as per the actual (difference)
+- How many cities to target as per the actual (difference)

 Insights
 - No of units sold as per the product categories